Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 2. Event-Driven File Processing

-Lambda + S3 events create powerful file processing pipelines.
+Lambda and S3 events create effective file processing pipelines.

-S3 Upload → Lambda → Transform → Output to S3/Database
+S3 Upload → Lambda → Transform → Output to S3 or Database

 • Log file processing and aggregation